-SA Objective Exclude grade 3 agricultural land (the baseline option) Include grade 3 agricultural land SA8: To protect and enhance the quality and distinctiveness of the countryside and landscape 0 0 No difference between the options is expected.
+SA Objective Exclude grade 3 agricultural land (the baseline option) Include grade 3 agricultural land SA8: To protect and enhance the quality and distinctiveness of the countryside and landscape 0 No difference between the options is expected.
 Some grade 3 agricultural land is within the AONB, however land within the AONB will be excluded from areas of search.
 Including grade 3 agricultural land in areas of search would cover a larger land area than excluding grade 3 land.
 The area of search is an area within which planning permission may be granted for a more specific parcel of land and therefore the size of the area of search does not affect potential landscape impacts.
 SA9: To contribute to improved health and amenity of local communities in Norfolk 0 0 No difference between the options is expected.
-SA10: To protect and enhance water and soil quality in Norfolk 0 0/- There are no groundwater source protection zones within the silica sand resource.
-Therefore they will not be affected by which grades of agricultural land are included.
+SA10: To protect and enhance water and soil quality in Norfolk 0 O/- There are no groundwater source protection zones within the silica sand resource.
+Therefore, they will not be affected by which grades of agricultural land are included.
 Water quality is not expected to be affected by the agricultural land grades included in the areas of search.
 Including grade 3 agricultural land within the areas of search could lead to the loss of grade 3a agricultural land.
 This loss could be temporary or permanent, depending on the timescale for silica sand extraction and whether the site is subsequently restored back to agricultural use.
 SA11: To promote sustainable use of minerals resources 0 + Including grade 3 agricultural land in the areas of search provides more options for future locations of silica sand extraction.
 There is some grade 3 agricultural land to the south of the existing processing plant.
-Therefore including grade 3 agricultural land potentially reduces the distance that sand would need to be transported for processing.
-SA12: To reduce the risk of current and future flooding at new and existing development 0 0 A large area in the north of the silica sand resource is both grade 3 land and at risk of flooding.
-However there is not this correlation between all grade 3 land and flood risk zones.
+Therefore, including grade 3 agricultural land potentially reduces the distance that sand would need to be transported for processing.
+SA12: To reduce the risk of current and future flooding at new and existing development 0 A large area in the north of the silica sand resource is both grade 3 land and at risk of flooding.
+However, there is not this correlation between all grade 3 land and flood risk zones.
 Silica sand extraction is water compatible development therefore no difference between the options is expected.
 SA13: To encourage employment opportunities and promote economic growth 0 +/- Including grade 3 land increases the area of land suitable to be considered for an area of search.
 This provides more options for future locations of silica sand extraction.
 The timescale of the silica

 SA Objective Exclude grade 3 agricultural land (the baseline option) Include grade 3 agricultural land sand operations and the type of restoration would affect how long the land would not be in productive agricultural use.
-Conclusion sustainability indicat amenity, ecology, la grade 3 and other g none of them (such The main benefits o provides more optio only potential negat grade 3 agricultural There are no differences between the options for the majority of the sustainability indicators.
-This is because generally constraints (such as amenity, ecology, landscape and heritage assets) either occur in both grade 3 and other grades of agricultural and non-agricultural land, or none of them (such as groundwater source protection zones).
-The main benefits of including grade 3 agricultural land are that this provides more options for future locations of silica sand extraction.
-The only potential negative effects are the temporary or permanent loss of grade 3 agricultural land to silica sand extraction, depending on the final restoration of the site.
-Due to the national importance of silica sand this
+Conclusion sustainability indicate amenity, ecology, lar grade 3 and other grane of them (such a The main benefits of provides more option only potential negative grade 3 agricultural I restoration of the site nces between the options for the majority of the ors.
+This is because generally constraints (such as indiscape and heritage assets) either occur in both ades of agricultural and non-agricultural land, or as groundwater source protection zones).
+Including grade 3 agricultural land are that this ins for future locations of silica sand extraction.
+The we effects are the temporary or permanent loss of and to silica sand extraction, depending on the final extraction.
+Due to the national importance of silica sand this an acceptable trade off.